 6. Just Plain Fun!

 Muscovy ducks waggle their tails like dogs when they’re happy to see you.
 I can’t ever get over that delightful fact.
 The sight of our small flock meandering through the clover, nabbing endless bugs, brings me a quiet joy every day.
-I love watching our gray-backed hen incubate eggs so tenderly, or laughing at our iridescent brown male as he huffs around my feet begging for treats.
+I love watching our grey-backed hen incubate eggs so tenderly, or laughing at our iridescent brown male as he huffs around my feet begging for treats.
 I can’t imagine our homestead without them.

 So, even though there are “prettier” birds out there, would you be willing to accept a red-warted face in exchange for the most hassle-free, beneficial poultry you’ve ever kept?
 What’s your take on these not-duck ducks?
 I’d love to hear your thoughts and stories below.